Legion of Everblight

 Steeped in the blighted energies of it's namesake, the Legion of Everblight sweeps down out of the northern reaches doing the bidding of a near incorporeal master...

 At its core, Legion is a fast paced, warbeast focused faction.
 Legion's rule and keyword laden warbeasts are embodied by their Eyeless Sight - a trait allowing these expensive warbeasts to ignore the defensive tech from clouds, forests, and Stealth, which many armies may rely on to remain safe.
 On top of that, Legion warbeasts and even infantry boast some of the highest concentration of native Pathfinder and Flight, allowing Everblight armies to maneuver unhindered by terrain.
-What draws many to the faction are these small but focused and impressive battlegroups comrprised of fast and flighty dragons.
+What draws many to the faction are these large and focused battlegroups comrprised of fast and flighty dragons.
 It is not uncommon to see an army of Everblight composed of a warlock, a few heavy warbeasts, and support models to keep the massive amount of FURY in check.
 Indeed, Legion has near unmatched support for removing excess Fury from the board after a turn of heavy boosting and buying.

 Many will call Legion the "alpha strike" or "glass cannon" faction, and while these monikers are somewhat true, they are not fully accurate.
 Legion's offerings are certainly "glass" when you look at their defensive parameters, but they are no more "cannon" than any other faction in Warmachine or Hordes.
 In fact, often other armies can well exceed Legion's hitting power after you factor in support buffs!
 Additionally, on paper many factions look slower than Legion, but in reality many of these armies can buff themselves up to Legion's higher raw speed with common support pieces.
 Rather, Legion relies on its mobility and warlocks (instead of independent support models) to outmaneuver the enemy and pick them apart while controlling their losses carefully.